s-vincent/JCameraControl/README.md

 ## License

-The code is under BSD-3 license.
+All codes are under BSD-3 license.

 ## Links